bitwizeshift/go-yamlpath/README.md

 * ✅ String concatenation with `key + "string"`
 * ✅ Function support (including custom user-defined functions!)
 * ✅ Dynamic subexpressions; any expression can be used as inputs to functions[^3]
-* 🚧 Custom environment variables with `%<var>`, specified by the calling environment at runtime.
+* ✅ External constants that can be provided at compile-time

 [^1]: These are optional in YAMLPath definitions.
 The path is always assumed to
       be the "current" context path if unspecified; but can be provided for